-Plastic surgeons explain the battle against black market butt injections
+The battle against black market butt injections has just begun

 The booty is the beautiful finale at the end of a long pair of legs.
 It comes in all exquisite shapes and flavors — round, bouncy, chiseled, or firm.
 It’s erotic eye-candy, and for many women who recognize their derriere as a commodity of attraction, their butt can become an object of obsession.

 This fixation on attaining the perfect booty goes beyond just squats and lunges.
 Quite the contrary, ass infatuation can become obscenely unhealthy, as was brought to light by the recent conviction of Oneal Ron Morris, South Florida’s most infamous butt “doctor,” for horribly botched butt surgeries.
 Without a medical license, the fraudulent practitioner was injecting industrial substances like mineral oil, tire fluid, and bathroom caulking directly into patients’ cheeks to augment the appearance of their posteriors.
 Just as men have long sought to enlarge their assets at the end of a syringe, women now attempt the same with illicit butt injections.

 Unsurprisingly, illegal ass enhancement is extremely hazardous.
 As a Denver plastic surgeon, Dr. Manish Shah, phrases it, “Anyone who’s had illicit injections essentially has a ticking time bomb on their backside.”
 Dr. Shah, whose medical practice is approximately 20 percent butt augmentation procedures, has grown very familiar with the menace of this black market.

 But hazardous ass amplifying practices are gaining popularity in particularly body-conscious parts of the country.
 In recent years, South Florida has become the epicenter of a black market butt injection epidemic, motivated by beauty standards that revere voluptuous curves.